WELCOME TO BUFFALO RUMBLINGS!

 RULES OF THE ROAD

 - Spam: It's not tolerated here.
 Nobody likes spammers.
-Posting the same comment on multiple threads is spamming, as is relentlessly linking to your own work on another site.
+Posting the same comment on multiple threads is spamming, as is relentlessly linking to your own work on another site, even if said work is legal.

-- Illegal activities: If you post (or even request) links to illegal game streams, downloads or the like, you won't be long for Buffalo Rumblings.
+- Illegal activities: If you post (or even request) links to illegal game streams, downloads or the like, your request won't be around for long.

-- Pornographic material: Not allowed.
+- NSFW material: Not allowed, of course.
 Try to keep images and GIFs shared on our pages to a PG-13 rating, as we do have younger community members.
+When in doubt, don't be gross.
+We're talking about football, after all.

 - Racism, sexism, religious, political, and other discrimination: Without defining it (because you should know it just like we know it), these are personal attacks aimed at groups of people.
 The same principle applies: it's unpleasant, and it's not tolerated.

-- Multiple accounts: believe it or not, you only need to have one account to post here.
+- Multiple accounts: Believe it or not, you only need to have one account to post here.
 If you are having a problem with your primary account, let us know about it (or email firstname.lastname@example.org) rather than creating a new one.
+Using a disposable email address signals to us that you're not here for the right reasons and we'll go ahead and block those.
+You also may not create accounts designed to impersonate another person.

-Buffalo Rumblings is now a self-moderated community, at least for the summer of 2013.
+Buffalo Rumblings is a self-moderated community.
 We do not have a staff of moderators; instead, we are entrusting our well-established community to keep conversations in line.
 Here's how it will work:

 - Flag, flag, flag: Your moderation tool as a community member is the flag feature mentioned above.
 If you see something that you find offensive and/or which violates any of the guidelines here, flag it.
-Any comment, FanPost or FanShot that receives three flags from our community members will raise an alert for our editorial staff.
+Any comment, FanPost, or FanShot that is flagged by our community members will raise an alert for our editorial staff.

 The power is now in your hands to keep Buffalo Rumblings as civil, friendly and passionate a community as possible.

-Q: You deleted one of my posts.
+Q: You removed one of my posts.
 Doesn't that mean you're censoring me?

-A: No. It means that we have posting rules that you agreed to abide by when you signed up for the blog, that you broke one of said rules, and that our community moderation and review process flagged your comment for deletion.
+A: No, and yes, sort of.
+It means that we have posting rules that you agreed to abide by when you signed up for the blog, that you broke one of said rules, and that our community moderation and review process flagged your comment for removal.
+We are striving to create a healthy community here, and some behavior is not tolerated.

 Q: I have a question, comment or complaint about moderation.